-The software our customer uses for controlling the production process of medical treatments has a particular control module for administration, monitoring, and analysis.
+The software our client, a global biopharmaceutical manufacturer, uses for controlling the production process of medical treatments has a particular control module for administration, monitoring, and analysis.
 The problem was that this complex three-component module only had a desktop version.
 Old legacy code added even more complexity to the project and hindered software modernization and the implementation of new features.

 At first sight, the requirements set for the project development team were quite clear, and the estimated time for the deployment was pretty short.
 The *instinctools team organized a Discovery Workshop with customers’ representatives to prevent surprises.
 When diving deeper into the technology stack, the datasets the customer used, and other software details, our engineering team discovered new challenges that implied a different approach to solution delivery was needed.